 From July, employers could bring furloughed employees back to work on a part-time basis as long as the employee was furloughed for 3 consecutive weeks before the end of June 2020.

 This change meant:

-- You should continue contributions at the regular agreed amount.
+- You should have continued contributions at the regular agreed amount.

-- Only employer pension contributions for the hours the employee has been furloughed for can be claimed under CJRS.
-Therefore, you’re responsible for paying full contributions on the hours they’ve worked.
+- Only employer pension contributions for the hours the employee had been furloughed for could be claimed under CJRS.
+Therefore, you were responsible for paying full contributions on the hours they’d worked.

 - Employees should have continued to contribute based on their full pay (regardless of hours actually worked).

 What happened in August 2020?

-From 1 August 2020, employers can no longer claim employer pension contributions under CJRS.
-So, both the employer and employee must continue to pay the minimum contributions in full.
+From 1 August 2020, employers can no longer claim minimum employer pension contributions under the CJRS.
+So, both the employer and employee must continue to pay at least the minimum contributions in full.